engganolang/eno-flex/contemporary-enggano-interlinear-text/README.md

 This section contains my notes to process the textbook-based print dictionary from the .flextext and .lift outputs.

+The R packages used are tidyverse, xml2, and stringi

-- Ensure in FLEx gloss tab that the writing system keyboard in each free translation field is a match!
+- IMPORTANT: Ensure in FLEx gloss tab that the writing system keyboard in each free translation field is a match!

   - If this is not the case, the use of English keyboard in Indonesian field will render the language element of the .flextext output as